7 Surprising Tips for Making Readers Fall in Love with your Story Characters

 Erika relates that she has been surprised when her readers sometimes like the smaller or supporting characters in her novels the best!
 Your supporting characters aren’t there just to make the hero look good.

 Each supporting character should serve a specific purpose, whether to assist the protagonist on their journey, stand in their way, or be a love interest, or a friend or rival.
-But, they should also have their own journey to follow.
+But they should also have their own journey to follow.

-7. Don’t be afraid to kill your darlings.
+7. If needed, kill your darlings.

 If it serves your story, don’t be afraid to kill off a character you or your audience loves.
 There is so much emotion and weight caught up in a character death of this kind, and the audience loves to have a good cry now and again.

 People want to connect with your characters and their victories as much as their failures and tragedies.
-They want to feel and share the emotions of the characters in your story, and sometimes there is no better way to do so than through the loss of a character.
+They want to feel and share the emotions of the characters in your story, and sometimes, there is no better way to do so than through the loss of a character.

-Just remember to do this only if it serves the story, and creates a more compelling narrative and more complex character arcs for the other characters who are affected by the loss.
+Just remember to do this only if it serves the story and creates a more compelling narrative and more complex character arcs for the other characters who are affected by the loss.

 In conclusion, don’t be afraid to take risks with your characters, including your protagonists and antagonists.
 Experiment, try new things, and take them to places they’ve never been (or places you’ve never considered taking them before), even if it takes you out of your comfort zone.